-Using IP Whitelisting with the GoodData Platform:
+Using IP Whitelisting with the GoodData Platform

+You can set IP whitelisting for either individual users or domains.
 IP whitelists set for users override domain whitelisting.

 Obtaining IP Addresses